fox-one/fennec/README.md

 $ git clone https://github.com/fox-one/fennec.git
 ```

-Build the project, and it will generate a `/build` directory.
+Build the project, and it will generate a directory at `./packages/mixin-extension/build`.

 ```
 $ yarn
 $ yarn build
 ```

-Launch Chrome, visit [chrome://extensions/](chrome://extensions/), click "Load Unpacked", browse the location of `/build` directory then select it.

-You will then see Fennec in the extension list.

-### 1.3 Install from Chrome webstore

-Not ready, waiting for being reviewed.
+If you are using Chrome, follow the 2nd step in "Install manually" section.
+If you are using Firefox, create a zip file and follow the 3rd step in that section.

 ## 2. Create a wallet in Fennec